bradfrost/atomic-design/chapter-3.md

 ## Working with dynamic data
 It's important to articulate the underlying content structure of UI patterns within the context of a pattern library.
 That's why we've been looking at dimension-displaying grayscale images and placeholder text containing character limits.
 But while this information is helpful for creative teams, grayscale images and _Lorem ipsum_ text are not what users interact with on your actual site.
 We need a way to replace our dummy content with real representative content to ensure our UI patterns match the reality of the content that lives inside them.

-To demonstrate how Pattern Lab dynamically swaps in real content into templates, let's take a look at a side-by-side comparison of Time Inc.'s home page template and page levels:
+To demonstrate how Pattern Lab dynamically swaps in real content into templates, let's take a look at a side-by-side comparison of Time Inc.'s homepage template and page levels:

-{% include figure.html src="../images/content/timeinc-template-page.png" caption="A side-by-side comparison of Time Inc.'s home page template and page levels.
+{% include figure.html src="../images/content/timeinc-template-page.png" caption="A side-by-side comparison of Time Inc.'s homepage template and page levels.
 The template articulates the content structure of the design system, while the page shows what the system looks like with real content displayed by it." %}

 On the left we have the template level, which articulates the content structure of the patterns making up the web page.
 And on the right we have the page level, where we're pouring in real representative content to demonstrate what the final UI might look like and test the effectiveness of the design system.